redhat-rcue/rcue/README.md

 #### Keeping Bower Components Updated

-Anytime you pull a new version of PatternFly, make sure you also run
+Anytime you pull a new version of RCUE, make sure you also run

     bower update